leshy/sclink/readme.md

 # sclink

-query-reply system for supercollider and node (as a server) built on top of OSC messages
+simple RPC system for supercollider and nodejs as a server built on top of OSC messages